 The Founders Garden is a beautiful tribute to the original garden club ladies.
 Athens' garden scene has continued to thrive since the early days, making Athens a perfect getaway for gardeners looking for inspiration.
 Drive down South Milledge Avenue where the current home of the Garden Club of Georgia is headquartered.
 The GGC was founded in 1928 and is home to a group of committed gardening lovers who host year round events, provide youth programs, as well as adult classes and floral design education.
 The building sits on the grounds of the State Botanical Garden of Georgia.

 The State Botanical Garden of Georgia is an Athens favorite for outdoor excursions.
 The flowers are abundant and so are the things to do.
-Within the 313-acre preserve there are four different gardens, a children's garden, horticulture greenhouses, five miles of trails and nature areas, and a tropical conservatory and herb and physic garden.
+Within the 313-acre preserve there are four different garden, horticulture greenhouses, five miles of trails and nature areas, a tropical conservatory and herb and physic garden, and a children's garden.
+The new Alice H. Richards Children's Garden will have its grand opening on Saturday, March 23.
+The new garden will be a destination for children to learn more about Georgia’s natural resources as they plant, climb and explore the two-and-a-half-acre land.
+From climbing walls, to the fossils of a mastodon—the ancient ancestor of the mammoth—to musical instruments resembling mushrooms, the children’s garden will teleport children into a whimsical world where nature inspires and delights.
 One can spend hours at this floral paradise.

 Located on Sanford Drive behind Snelling Hall are the UGA Horticulture Trial Gardens.
 These gardens trial varieties of annuals sent in from plant breeders all over the world, to see which ones can survive and thrive in the Southeastern climate.
 Typically the trial garden workers choose a handful out of hundreds of plants to mark as the best of the best.